UI customization guide

 -

-If the user is authorized to forward the conversation to two or more types of entity, clicking on the icon will open a menu, and the user can choose which type of entity the conversation they want to forward the conversation to.
+If the user is authorized to forward the conversation to two or more types of entity, clicking the icon opens a menu, and the user can choose which type of entity the conversation they want to forward the conversation to.

 -

-If the user is only authorized to forward the conversation to one type of entity, clicking on the icon will open the modal page where they can select the recipient of the conversation.
+If the user is only authorized to forward the conversation to one type of entity, clicking the icon opens the modal dialog where they can select the recipient of the conversation.

 -

-The Forward button is not displayed if the user is not authorized to forward the conversation.
+The Forward button doesn’t appear if the user isn’t authorized to forward the conversation.

 The Invite button